-If you have a wooden cross, hold it while you pray
+If you have a wooden cross, hold it while you pray (washing your hands first!).

 You may want to include these words in your prayers

 We adore you, O Christ, and we bless you, because by your holy cross you have redeemed the world.